hanwenzhu/premise-selection/README.md

 This truncation prioritizes the new premises in the current module, and then premises in more recently imported modules.

-By default, the cloud premise selector `Lean.PremiseSelection.Cloud.premiseSelector` uses the backend API hosted by us at `http://leanpremise.net`.
+By default, the cloud premise selector `Lean.LibrarySuggestions.Cloud.premiseSelector` uses the backend API hosted by us at `http://leanpremise.net`.
 To use a custom backend (e.g. in heavy use cases, machine learning training, or for private premises that you do not wish to upload to the cloud service), you may [set up your own server](https://github.com/hanwenzhu/lean-premise-server)